 Equity compensation introduces a layer of tax complexity that is highly sensitive to timing.
 For ISOs, the main question is when to exercise them and how to manage potential AMT exposure.
 For NQSOs, the focus shifts to timing exercises to manage the recognition of ordinary income across tax years.
 For RSUs, planning centers on tax withholding at vesting and the timing of sales, particularly when shares cannot be sold immediately due to restrictions.
 These decisions are most effective when modeled in advance, ideally across multiple years.
 When an IPO occurs, execution should be guided by a defined plan rather than real-time reactions.

-In addition to federal taxes, state tax treatment can materially affect how much you’ll actually take home.
+In addition to federal taxes, state tax treatment can materially affect how much you will actually take home.
 In certain states, such as California, tax is based on where equity was earned during vesting, not where an individual lives when they sell.
 This can create tax exposure in jurisdictions where you no longer live.
 If you’ve worked in multiple states—or you’re considering a move to a lower-tax state ahead of selling your shares—timing, documentation, and residency planning are critical.
-There are complex rules, and simply changing your address or buying property doesn’t cut it.
+There are complex rules and simply changing your address or buying property doesn’t cut it.

 While a concentrated position can be a great way to build wealth, it can also be the greatest threat to your future.
 The value of a single company can rise faster than the market, but it can fall a lot faster too.
 The broad US stock market typically sees drawdowns around 15% within a normal year, but the most volatile individual stocks can lose 80% or more from peak to trough.
 That’s why managing concentration risk is so important.
 A thoughtful plan to diversify your assets is the ideal strategy to preserve wealth for the long term.

-However, there’s an inherent tension to a large single stock position: diversifying makes sense on paper to mitigate risk, but selling can come with a significant tax bill.
+However, there’s an inherent tension to a large single stock position: Diversifying makes sense on paper to mitigate risk, but selling can come with a significant tax bill.
 Ultimately, the appropriate approach depends on several factors—including position size, cost basis, overall tax profile, and desired timeline.
-Beyond diversification, additional risk‐mitigation tools are also available to protect against declines in stock you don’t sell or to generate income.
+Beyond diversification, additional risk‐mitigation tools are available to protect against declines in stock you don’t sell or to generate income.

 If you have unvested RSUs that vest post-IPO, keep in mind that they may come at materially higher values—which will drive larger ordinary income and a corresponding tax bill.

-For shareholders with a large, concentrated gain, tax-aware separately managed accounts (SMAs) can help reduce tax exposure and concentration risk.
+For shareholders with a large, concentrated gain, tax-aware SMAs can help reduce tax exposure and concentration risk.
 A direct-indexing SMA holds individual securities across a chosen benchmark, creating broad opportunities to harvest losses and offset gains from appreciated company shares.
 A long-short SMA extends this strategy by also incorporating long and short positions, creating more opportunities to harvest losses.
 These strategies are also highly customizable to each shareholder’s existing holdings and diversification timeline—and can be combined with strategies that accelerate tax liabilities like the timing of ISO exercises.
 Unlike traditional tax-loss harvesting strategies, long‐short portfolios may provide greater flexibility in managing gains and losses over time.

 Strategies that might otherwise unfold over decades, such as gifting to family members, establishing trusts, or supporting philanthropic initiatives, can often be implemented more efficiently during an IPO through funding with appreciated equity.
 For many of these structures, it takes time to design and establish the legal frameworks.
 Advance preparation is valuable, even if implementation happens later.